 Verizon is not first when it comes to making an initial move in the wireless industry shift.
 However, they arrive late but with a full plan, and due to this reason only, they don’t suffer.
-In fact, when they join the rest of the competitors, they adjust and catch up quickly, and their growth continues.
+When they join the rest of the competitors, they adjust and catch up quickly, and their growth continues.

 Verizon Wireless New Path With Visible

-So, Verizon seems to adapt to the market changes slower than their counterparts.
+So, Verizon seems to adapt to the market changes slower than its counterparts.
 They prefer to maintain their numbers and current plans as long as possible.
-Then, when the customers feel like switching to another carrier for a better price and unlimited usage, Verizon eventually makes their move and join the competitors.
+Then, when the customers feel like switching to another carrier for a better price and unlimited usage, Verizon eventually makes its move and joins the competitors.

 This is perhaps the best strategy Verizon follows as initially, everybody thought this was a huge mistake, but it hasn’t hurt them anyway.
-In fact, they are one of the wireless powerhouses and believe in changing the industry on their own terms.
+They are one of the wireless powerhouses and believe in changing the industry on its terms.